Last updated: Dec. 18, 2020

 There are a lot of instances of misinformation and unsubstantiated rumors around COVID-19.
 Continue to rely on the UW coronavirus page as the definitive source of all information about how the UW is responding to this public health crisis, and the impacts on you.
 For questions about graduate admissions specifically, including details about I-20 processing, UW has created a graduate admissions FAQ for incoming/prospective students and families.

-This is an evolving situation, and we will be updating the information here frequently.
-If you have additional iSchool-specific questions that are not addressed here, please send them to email@example.com.
+This is an evolving situation, and we will be updating the information here as-possible.
+If you have additional iSchool-specific questions that are not addressed here, please send them to firstname.lastname@example.org.

 For iSchool-specific news and information and frequently asked questions about the novel coronavirus, see below.